Last updated on September 25th, 2019 at 06:47 am

 We selected a handful of state parks for a balanced taste of this “other” Florida, where hills are higher than landfills, “real” trees decorate the horizon and glistening sugar-sand beaches, summer crowds long gone, are on full display with their majestic dunes rolling gently to an emerald sea.

-Our safari kicked off along the legendary Suwannee River, where our kayaks could get wet and our legs could warm up on wilderness trails.
+Our safari kicked off along the legendary Suwannee River, where our kayaks could get wet and our legs could get a workout on wilderness trails.
 Just off Interstate 10, a wee bit west of I-75, Suwannee River State Park was the perfect rest stop after a demanding drive via Florida’s Turnpike and I-75.

 We sensed autumn’s promise in the air, and by our second night, temperatures had dipped to the 50s and 60s.